What Is Crypto PR? Everything You Need to Know in 2026

 Why Is Crypto PR Important for Web3 and Blockchain Projects?

-Being visible is just as important.
-There are tens of thousands of projects in DeFi, L1s, L2s, play-to-earn games, and other crypto areas.
+In the blockchain industry, the competition is tough.
+There are tens of thousands of projects across DeFi, L1S, L2S, play-to-earn games, and other areas of crypto.

-Without a clear PR plan, even strong projects can stay unknown to investors, developers, and communities that could support them.
+Without a clear PR plan, even strong projects can stay unknown to investors and communities that could support them.
 We have seen this happen often: great technology, but little attention because no one outside their Telegram group knew they existed.

 Regulations are also becoming more important.
 With the EU’s MiCA rules active and the US GENIUS Act passed, projects need to communicate clearly to show they follow the rules.
 Waiting until questions come up is too late.